M9china/alx-backend-user-data/0x03-user_authentication_service/README.md

 ## Learning objectives of this project:

- - How to implement a log in and log out button in a web application
+    - How to declare API routes in a Flask app
- - How to encrypt a password
+    - How to get and set cookies
- - How to store authentication data in a user session
+    - How to retrieve request form data
- - How to store information in a cookie
- - How to protect a password
+    - How to return various HTTP status codes